-Interviewer: What do the graph of V vs f conclude?
+Interviewer: What does the graph of V vs f conclude?
 Why does the slope cut the f axis?
 What does this mean?

 Hagy: It means V proportional to f but on the x-axis, it means V=0 while f has a value.
+What does this mean?... zero voltage and a f!

-Interviewer: What information does the graph of V vs I provide (Figure 4)?
+Interviewer: What information does the graph of V vs I provide?
 What do the 3 flat slopes indicate?

 Hagy: The intensity is energy of light falling on the metal on the area ...it's just about the electrons.
 It was hard to picture that I (current) value of the simulation and I cannot explain it without understanding the theory of light.
-It's a graph of Ohm's Law.
+It's like a graph of Ohm's Law.